aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 #### Amazon OpenSearch
 🚧 Available in the next version of the workshop!

-#### Ingestion - Kendra
+#### Ingestion - Amazon Kendra
-You're going to ingest public press releases from Swiss Government web site https://www.admin.ch/ using a built-in [Kendra Web Crawler connector 2.0](https://docs.aws.amazon.com/kendra/latest/dg/data-source-v2-web-crawler.html).
+You're going to ingest public press releases from Swiss Government web site https://www.admin.ch/ using a built-in [Amazon Kendra Web Crawler connector 2.0](https://docs.aws.amazon.com/kendra/latest/dg/data-source-v2-web-crawler.html).

 To create web crawler and ingest documents to the index:
-1. Navigate to the created index in the [Kendra console](https://us-east-1.console.aws.amazon.com/kendra/home?region=us-east-1#indexes)
+1. Navigate to the created index in the [Amazon Kendra console](https://us-east-1.console.aws.amazon.com/kendra/home?region=us-east-1#indexes)
 2. Choose **Add data source**
 ![](./static/img/kendra-add-data-source.png)
 3. Choose **Web Crawler v2.0** connector and click **Add connector** You can choose any other connector to connect to a data source of your choice and ingest documents from that data source
 ![](./static/img/kendra-web-crawler.png)

 The following instruction assumes you use the Web Crawler to ingest the documents from the site https://www.admin.ch/.
-If you use another data source or another web URL, configure the Kendra connector accordingly.
+If you use another data source or another web URL, configure the Amazon Kendra connector accordingly.

 In the **Add data source** pane: